UniversalDependencies/docs-automation/valdan/README.txt

 change 'zeman' to your username.
 And you may want to verify that the CGI scripts indeed run as user 'www-data' on your system.

+Private repositories must be excluded from automatic validation because they require authentication even for git pull via HTTPS.
+(At the time of this writing we have one private UD treebank: UD_Korean-Sejong.)

-Similarly to the UD treebank folders, the repository tools must also be cloned with complete access permissions for the users zeman and www-data.
+Similarly to the UD treebank folders, the repository 'tools' must also be cloned with complete access permissions for the users zeman and www-data.
 (But unlike the treebank repositories, tools should stay in the master branch.)